kupc25648/LSTMRL_daytrade/README.md

 The trained agent is test on test data, and can make around 15% profit on average (see, Fig.2 Test phase results).

+- actiually there are 2 test scheme (1 and 2) the test scheme 1 yield is 15% with around 56% loss days and the test scheme 2 yield is 61% with around 61% loss days

 However, my current data size (aroud 2-3 months) is very small, pleas feel free to try on the larger data.

 Also you can contact me at kupc25648@hotmail.com | kupc25648@gmail.com